Table of Contents

-The purpose behind Scrogging is to manually change that by putting all the bud on an even layer by bringing the low stuff up (by getting screen good and low) and bringing the main cola down (by stopping it via topping), to the canopy.
+The purpose behind Scrogging is to manually change the plant’s natural growth patterns by putting all the buds on an even layer.
+This is accomplished by bringing the low stuff up (by getting screen good and low) and bringing the main cola down (by stopping it via topping), to the canopy.

 The rough pics below illustrate my point.

 This diagram shows the structure of a proper Scrog

 This diagram shows the common structure of cannabis plants under screens which have not been properly scrogged.